-Tom Haag of Eden Valley, Minnesota, serves as first vice president of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington, D.C.
+Tom Haag of Eden Valley, Minnesota, serves as president of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington, D.C.

 Haag is a fourth-generation family farmer in south-central Minnesota.
 Along with his son, Nathan, he grows more than 1,700 acres of corn and soybeans.